Pre-Islamic scripts in Afghanistan: Brahmi script

 The Kushan Empire employed Sanskrit abundantly for use in Hindu and Buddhist literary texts, as is evident from epigraphic evidence.

-The presence of Buddhist literary texts in Sanskrit of the Kushan period goes hand in hand with the codification of the Sanskrit canon of the Sarvastivada school in Kashmir at the Buddhist council in the time of Kanishk.
+The presence of Buddhist literary texts in Sanskrit of the Kushan period goes hand in hand with the codification of the Sanskrit canon of the Sarvastivada school in Kashmir at the Buddhist council in the time of Kanishka.

 Historians attest the largest population of the region including Bactria spoke vernacular dialects of Sanskrit.

 Śāradā script

-Śāradā texts (originally developed in Kashmir, from Brahmi script) have been widely found in Afghanistan; one of them was engraved on a marble statue of the Hindu elephant god Ganesh that was found near Gardez.
+Śāradā texts have been widely found in Afghanistan; one of them was engraved on a marble statue of the Hindu elephant god Ganesh that was found near Gardez.
 Another was inscribed on the large Uma Maheshvara from Tepe Skandar, north of Kabul.
 The Śāradā inscriptions all seem to date to the 8th century CE.

 Between 750 and 1000 A.D., the Shahi's issued silver coins to provide currency for eastern Afghanistan and Gandhara.
 Most of the coins have an obverse legend in either Spalpati Deva or Samanta Deva, which are Śāradā scripts.

 Kharosthi script

-Inscriptions and documents in Kharosthi (developed in Gandhara) have been found over a broad area in Afghanistan.
+Inscriptions and documents in Kharosthi have been found over a broad area in Afghanistan.
 To the far west and northwest, several specimens have been found at sites along the Kabul River in Afghanistan as far west as Wardak or Khawat, some 20 miles west of Kabul.
 Recent archaeological excavations have also yielded numerous Kharosthi inscriptions from north of the Hindu Kush, in ancient Bactria, both in sites in northern Afghanistan such as Qunduz and in several places in the former Soviet republics of Uzbekistan and Tajikistan.